SocAIty/face2face/README.md

 - Run face swapping as a service.

 All of this is wrapped into a convenient web (openAPI) API with [FastTaskAPI](https://github.com/SocAIty/FastTaskAPI).
-The endpoint allows you to easily deploy face swapping as a service, but also for example to create The face swapping model itself was created by [Insightface](https://github.com/deepinsight/insightface) This is a one shot model; for this reason only one face is needed to swap.
+The endpoint allows you to easily deploy face swapping as a service.
+The face swapping model itself was created by [Insightface](https://github.com/deepinsight/insightface) This is a one shot model; for this reason only one face is needed to swap.
 It should work for all kinds of content, also for anime.
+The model is fa

 ## Example swaps